2020 Scrum Guide Update

 Celebrating 25 Years of Scrum

-It’s been 25 years since the launch of the Scrum Guide.
-With contributions from the Scrum community, Dr. Jeff Sutherland and Ken Schwaber have made updates to make it crisper, leaner and more transparent.
-Read on to access the latest version of the Guide and the summary of the changes.
+It’s been 25 years since the launch of Scrum and 10 years since the launch of the Scrum Guide.
+With contributions from the Scrum community, Dr. Jeff Sutherland and Ken Schwaber have made updates.
+The Guide is now crisper, leaner and more transparent.
+Read on to access the 2020 version of the Guide and the summary of the changes.

 The event featured insights from Jeff and Ken, plus expert Scrum practitioners who discussed the updates in the Scrum Guide.

 Leaner.
 Easier to access, and more straightforward, opening the door to more practitioners in new industries and domains.

 Scrum is a framework and not a methodology.
 Experiments, incremental changes, and iterations are the pillars of the practice.